Isazacamilo/TechnicalchallengeStori/README.md

 ## Configuration
 To run the project locally, you need to configure a .env file with the following variables:

-- RECIPIENT: Name that you want to appear after the Dear, in the email
+- RECIPIENT: Name that you want to appear after the Dear, in the email.
 - FILE: The path to the CSV file containing account data (e.g., "transactions/account.csv").
 - LOGO: The path to the logo file you want to include in the email (e.g., "./logo/stori.png").
 IT IS NOT MANDATORY SINCE WE ARE READING FROM S3